davidwdraper/EFFV2/README.md

 index.ts files have import a bootstrap, to get logging working first.

+We introduced tokens to secure logging.

+I now want to go back and again refactor gateway, act, user and image with redis and other methods for ensuring a super high-speed platform.
+This app might fizzle out, or it could very quickly jump to millions of users, with lots of them hitting simultaneously, especially Friday afternoons and Saturdays.
+If that happens, it will be too late refactor the code for performance.
+I will paste some previous conversations we've had, right after this.

 That’s the blueprint.
 Paste this at the top of new sessions and we’ll stay locked on rails: identical services, audit-friendly, and investor-grade.